anoopelias/anoopelias.github.com/content/posts/llvm-compile-stages.md

 ### Step 3: Linking

-In this stage, the linker will combine the object files along with system libarary object files into a single executable.
-This is slightly complex command since we need to provide that paths for system files.
+In this stage, the linker will combine the object files along with system library object files into a single executable.
+This is a slightly complex command since we need to provide that path for system files.

 ```
 $ ld -syslibroot /Library/Developer/CommandLineTools/SDKs/MacOSX13.sdk \